 I decided to attend the Prime Label Conference this year for the first time because ...
 I really wanted to get an insight in how companies are thinking through some of the trending regulatory issues facing the food industry today.
 It is giving me some ideas about how I am going to work with my clients going forward.

-Brain P. Sylvester
+Brian P. Sylvester

 Covington & Burling LLP